Nizams of Hyderabad

 - Barkat Ali Khan Mukarram Jah, Asaf Jah VIII, 11th Nizam of Hyderabad.

 Hyderabad became Part of Indian UnionIn 1947, the Nizam of Hyderabad declared that he would join neither India nor Pakistan and remain a self-governing independent state.
-So, Indian Government launched a military operation 'Operation Polo' and defeated the Nizam and his rule ended on 17 September, 1948.
-This signalled the end of the ruling dynasty.

 The mausoleum of the last Nizam is in Judi Mosque while other Nizams have been buried in royal graves at Makkah Masjid in Hyderabad.